BelalC/darknet/README.md

 We must explicitly define train.txt and test.txt files with the names of train/test data.
 This is discussed in tutorials above.
 We used the following script after first converting data to YOLO bounding box format.

-*data_split.py* - Split data into train and test sets, and write to corresponding text files
+*glia_scripts/data_split.py* - Split data into train and test sets, and write to corresponding text files

 TRAINING
 ----------------

 See tutorials!

+We attempted training at different scales.
+This is achieved by altering the width and height arguments in the .cfg file.

 EVALUATING
 ----------------